 Sometimes vacancies arise for specific projects, and we advertise these here.
 But we are always happy to consider speculative applications from people who are interested in the areas in which we work.
-There are several ways you can work for us, including:
+If you are interested in any of the below opportunities, please send your CV and a short cover letter to firstname.lastname@example.org.
+Please state clearly the type of arrangement (eg permanent employment, secondment, internship etc) that you are interested in.
+If we don't have any appropriate vacancies, we will keep your details on file for 12 months and contact you during that time if anything suitable arises.

 Joining our core team, either full-time or part-time, on a permanent or fixed-term basis